Snekussaurier/arduino-midi-with-8x8-led-matrix/README.md

-# How to buils an Arduino midi with 8x8 LED Matrix
+# How to build an Arduino midi with 8x8 LED Matrix

 **Parts list:**
 -   1x Arduino Mega 2560